Jeremykoresh/Neon-Login-Page/README.md

-# ⚡ Neon Login Page
+# ⚡ Neon Glassmorphism Login Page

-A modern neon-style login page built with pure HTML and CSS.
-This design uses a dark cyber-inspired background, glowing borders, soft blur effects, and smooth hover interactions to create a premium futuristic look.
+A modern Neon Glassmorphism login page built with pure HTML and CSS.
+This design combines a dark futuristic background, glowing neon borders, soft blur effects, and smooth hover interactions to create a premium glass-like UI.

 ## 📸 Preview